shtoystack/docker-guacamole/README.md

 **2020-10-21** - Created a new image, `alpine`.
 The idea was to have a smaller image.
 It is about 40% smaller than the `latest` image.

-This image is based on Alpine Edge, and uses PostegreSQL 14 and S6 overlay.
+This image is based on Alpine Edge, and uses PostgreSQL 14 and S6 overlay.

 As far as I tested it, it can be used as a replacement for a previous PostgreSQL 14 image (`guacamole:1.4.0-pg14` or `guacamole:latest-pg14`).